DeNA/mobilize-base/README.md

 reinvent the wheel
 * ngmoco:) and DeNA Global for supporting and adopting the Mobilize platform
-* gimite, defunkt, 10gen, and countless other github heroes
+* gimite, defunkt, 10gen, and the countless other github heroes and crewmembers.

 [google_drive_ruby]: https://github.com/gimite/google-drive-ruby
 [resque]: https://github.com/defunkt/resque